Gestational diabetes symptoms

 How does gestational diabetes affect you?

 Nothing threatening can happen to you.
-You may suffer the above gestational diabetes symptoms.
-Maybe you may have high blood pressure problems.
+You may suffer from the above gestational diabetes symptoms.
+Maybe you have high blood pressure problems.

-But in future, most probably, you may face the same gestational diabetes problems in the next pregnancies.
-And you have more chances to develop type2 diabetes in future.
+But in the future, most likely, you will face the same gestational diabetes problems in your next pregnancies.
+And you have more chances to develop type 2 diabetes in the future.

 How does gestational diabetes affect your baby?